The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 Similarly, it is the homeowner's responsibility to allow ample time to drop off, electronically transfer or mail in all monies so that they arrive BEFORE the delinquency date.

-To avoid late payments consider making an online payment or setting up automatic payments via ACH.
+To avoid late payments consider making an online payment or setting up automatic payments via our homeowner portal, Vantaca Portal.

 How do I check my HOA account balance?

-You can check your account balance at any time simply by logging in to TOPS.
-If you have not yet requested a registration link for the TOPS ComWeb Portal, click here.
+You can check your account balance at any time simply by logging in to the Vantaca Portal.
+If you have not yet registered for Vantaca Portal, click here to create an account.

 Alternately, you may contact the GRG Management Accounting Department via phone at (760) 720-2350 x 112, or via email at payments@grgmgmt.com.

-TOPS is a comprehensive software system from topssoft.com that helps companies like GRG better manage the communities under their care.
-TOPS is equipped with a portal from ComWeb which allows homeowners to login to the system and:
+Vantaca is a comprehensive software system that helps companies like GRG better manage the communities under their care.

 • View payment history